 When was the Historic Preservation Board established?

 In 1980 the City Commission adopted Ordinance #2203 relating to historic preservation.
 This ordinance established the Historic Preservation Board, the Design Review Committee, the composition and duties of the Board and other related procedures.
 In 1997 Ordinance #3841 was adopted and superseded the original ordinance.
 This ordinance increased the number of members on the Design Review Committee.
+In 2013, the City of Lakeland Land Development Code was adopted, which went into effect March 3, 2014.
+Article 11 of the Land Development Code includes the Historic Preservation Standards; these strandards replace previous historic preservation oridanances adopted by the City.
 A copy of this ordinance is available on this website or in the Community Development Department, City Hall, 228 S.